YukiJudaiii/YukiJudaiii/README.md

 ## 🔭 Experience & Projects

 - **Huawei Technologies Canada** – Cloud Database Assistant Engineer Co-op
   Worked on cutting-edge projects like GaussDB, Multi-Master, and On-Demand Backups.
 Built benchmark testing scripts, debugged MySQL/PostgreSQL, and collaborated in a fast-paced corporate environment.

+- **Bosch – GenAI-Powered Knowledge Structuring (CMU Collaboration)** – Student Software Developer
+  Collaborating with Bosch Research as part of a CMU team on a GenAI system for structuring unstructured enterprise knowledge.

+- **IQBank** – Web Application Developer
+  Built the front page of a collaborative exam-preparation platform using React, improving navigation smoothness and user experience for students.

 - **MoveMatch (U of T Hatchery Startup)** – Web Application Developer
   Developed real-time pose landmark rendering features for an AI-driven physical therapy app, improving visualization and smoothing by 60%.